Israel–Slovenia relations: Jewish community

 The Jewish community of Slovenia is small with approximately 100 to 300 members, most of whom live in Ljubljana.
 A synagogue was opened in 2021.

 Slovenian criticism of Israel and antisemitism

 In 2016, Slovenian supermarket chain Mercator imposed a boycott on Israeli products after pressure from local Boycott, Divestment and Sanctions activists.
 The decision was reversed two days later, following a protest from the Israeli Foreign Ministry.

 In February 2023, the Simon Wiesenthal Center sent a letter to president Nataša Pirc Musar expressing concern about what it called antisemitism expressed by journalists within the national public broadcaster Radiotelevizija Slovenija (RTV Slovenija), citing tweets accusing the Israeli government of apartheid and Jewish supremacy, with one tweet also praising Hamas.

 In December 2024, the Slovenian public broadcaster RTV called for a ban on Israel from participating in the Eurovision Song Contest 2025.

-In January 2025, a medieval synagogue in Maribor was vandalized with antisemitic graffiti reading "Jews are the evil of the world".

 Slovenia Grove

 Slovenia Grove (also known as the Bunker Grove) is a grove located in northern Israel.
 It is named after three bunkers built by the British during World War II to store bombs and ammunition for the RAF base in Ramat David.
 The British also planted the grove, which was intended to camouflage the bunkers.
 The Jewish National Fund and the Honorary Consul of Slovenia in Haifa developed and donated the grove.